trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 A layout file defines the view of an application.
 It is an XML file that defines a set of UI objects (buttons, images, text) and their layouts.
 The building blocks of the UI are referred to as Widgets.

-A Widget is an instance of the <b>View<b> class or one of its subclasses.
+A Widget is an instance of the <b>View</b> class or one of its subclasses.

 The following layout contains 5 widgets; 2 LinearLayouts, 2 Buttons and a TextView